Remember when you were young, and your parents would tell you the fable of ants saving up food crumbs for rainy days?

 This is because you run the risk of losing money.
 Keep your money in accounts with low or no risks at all, such as bank accounts.

-Read more: Best Investments For Every Risk Appetite
+Read more: To Invest or Not: The Best Investments for Every Risk Appetite

 How Much Should I Invest vs Save?